d-morrison/IntroStatActivities/12-RG-1ofeach.Rmd

 #### Notes {-}

-To create a **simulated null distribution** of differences in sample means,
+To create a **simulated null distribution** of differences in independent sample means,

-1. How many cards will you need and how will the cards be labeled?
+\rgi How many cards will you need and how will the cards be labeled?
 \rgs

-2. What do you do with the cards after labeling them?
+\rgi What do you do with the cards after labeling them?
 \rgs

-3. After shuffling, what value will be plotted on the simulated null distribution?
+\rgi After shuffling, what value will be plotted on the simulated null distribution?
 \rgs

-To create a **bootstrap distribution** of differences in sample means,
+To create a **bootstrap distribution** of differences in independent sample means,

-1. How many cards will you need and how will the cards be labeled?
+\rgi How many cards will you need and how will the cards be labeled?
 \rgs

-2. What do you do with the cards after labeling them?
+\rgi What do you do with the cards after labeling them?
 \rgs

-3. After shuffling, what value will be plotted on the bootstrap distribution?
+\rgi After shuffling, what value will be plotted on the bootstrap distribution?
 \rgs

-Conditions to use the CLT for a difference in two means:
+Conditions to use the CLT for a difference in independent sample means:

 \rgi Independence:
 \rgs